VeselinHadzhistefanov/Android-Glitch-App/README.md

 ## What is this app for?

-With GlitchIO you can apply effects to photos and images and transform then in a creative way.
+With GlitchIO you can apply effects to photos and images and transform then in various creative ways.
 The app offers effects in 3 categories: color manipulation effects, displace effects and digital processign effects.

 ## Interface